Diahann Carroll

 Death2019-10-04

 BiographyDiahann Carroll ( dy-AN; born Carol Diann Johnson; July 17, 1935 – October 4, 2019) was an American actress, singer, model, and activist.
-Carroll was the recipient of numerous nominations and awards for her stage and screen performances, including a Tony Award in 1962, Golden Globe Award in 1968, and five Emmy Award nominations.
+Carroll was the recipient of numerous nominations and awards for her stage and screen performances, including a Tony Award in 1962, Golden Globe Award in 1968, an Academy Award nomination in 1974, and five Emmy Award nominations between 1963 and 2008.

 Carroll rose to prominence in some of the earliest major studio films to feature black casts, including the classic movie musicals Carmen Jones (1954) and Porgy and Bess (1959).
 She received an Academy Award for Best Actress nomination for her title role in the romantic comedy-drama film Claudine (1974).
 Carroll's other notable film credits include Paris Blues (1961), The Split (1968), Eve's Bayou (1997), and Having Our Say: The Delany Sisters First 100 Years (1999).

-She starred in the title role in Julia (1968-1971), for which she received a Golden Globe Award for Best TV Star – Female.
-The series was the first on American television to star a black woman in a non-stereotypical role.
+She starred in the title role in Julia (1968–1971), for which she received a Golden Globe Award for Best TV Star – Female.
+The series was the first on American television to star a black woman whose character was not a servant or slave.
 In the show Carroll played a nurse and single mother.
 She played the role of Dominique Deveraux, a mixed-race diva, in the prime time soap opera Dynasty from 1984 to 1987.
 She also had roles in Naked City, A Different World, and Grey's Anatomy.

 Carroll made her Broadway debut playing Ottilie Alias Violet in the musical House of Flowers (1954).
 She became the first African-American woman to win the Tony Award for Best Actress in a Musical for her role as Barbara Woodruff in the musical No Strings (1962).